 But the Domus Aurea has struggled since then.
 Among the biggest issues has been water drainage: whenever it rained hard (and sometimes when it didn’t), water would soak through the park, right above the Domus Aurea, into the palace’s 2,000-year-old ceiling.
 The site closed in 2005; it reopened in 2007, but out of concerns for visitors’ security, was closed again almost immediately.
 And in 2010, after heavy rains, a 645-square-foot section of the ceiling caved in.

 When I heard about the latest collapse, I figured the Domus Aurea would never be properly restored enough to recover.
-And I definitely didn’t think it would open to the public anytime soon.
+And I definitely didn’t think they’d be opening any Domus Aurea tours anytime soon.

 But sometimes, Rome surprises you.
 And, while seven years isn’t exactly “soon,” the Domus Aurea has (partly) reopened.
 And it is being restored, to the tune of $39 million.
-You can even track the restoration’s progress online.
 (One of the projects underway is a plan to decrease the weight, and burden, of the park above on the ancient structure below).

 And!
-Yes, you can now visit the Domus Aurea.
+Yes, you can now do a Domus Aurea tour.
 Even though the restoration remains underway, sections that have been secured, including an enormous octagonal, domed room, long galleries and rooms with plenty of frescoes and stucco, are open to visitors on guided tours.

 I went last week, and it was fantastic.
-The tours are led by archaeologists working on the Domus Aurea.
+The Domus Aurea tours are led by archaeologists working on the site.
 Although the guides don’t go into the juicy stories and anecdotes they could include (a general problem with tours run by the sites themselves, I’ve noticed, is that the guides tend to focus on raw facts, timelines and archaeological details, not on the nutty stories that can bring the sites to life), they really know their stuff.